MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/multi-profile-support.md

 <!-- ====================================================================== -->
 ## Access and manipulate the profile

-You can get the profile object by accessing the property of a WebView2 control.
+You can get the profile object by accessing the profile property of a WebView2 control.

 <!-- ------------------------------ -->